TRAX Modernization

 UI/UX DESIGN

 Today's consumer market with next-day deliveries demands the need for highly optimized supply chains.
-More than ever, Shippers need one place to access all their shipments with real-time visibility across various modes of transportation.
+Shippers are seeking a unified platform to seamlessly manage their shipments, with real-time visibility spanning diverse modes of transportation.

-TRAX provides customers with the ability to track railcar shipments, monitor fleet health, and manage by exception.
-With the product reaching maturity in the product life-cycle, TRAX needed a major revamp to maintain relevance in the marketplace.
+Enter TRAX – a solution empowering customers to effortlessly track railcar shipments, monitor fleet health, and efficiently manage unexpected edge cases.
+With the product reaching maturity in the product life-cycle, TRAX needed a major revamp to maintain relevance in the shipping industry.

 ROLE